Henry Ford’s most famous quote is often used to bolster the argument that innovation cannot be focus-grouped:

 Back to that photograph up top.
 That’s Henry Ford himself on the left, in is first and only automobile race, against Alexender Winton, in 1901.
 Here’s what the label says, and what’s written on the back of the photo:

 Printed on photograph: “By W.D.
 Benham, Detroit, 1918.”Label on front: “Ten Mile Race between Henry Ford (in No.4) and Alexander Winton at Old Blue Ribbon Race Track, East Jefferson Avenue opposite present site of Hudson Motor Car Company.
 October 10th 1901.
 Time 13 minutes, 23 4/5 seconds, 45.33 miles per hour.
 Ford won.
 Lee Cuson, mechanic.
 999 built 2 years later.”
 Handwritten on back: “Henry Ford, Alexander Winton, 10 Mile Race, Gr.
 Pointe Track, Ford won in 13-23 4/5, Oct.
 10, 1901.
 For full details see evening papers of above date or morning papers of Oct.
 11, 1901.”
 [Source: Detroit Yes!]

 A “tragic error” indeed.
-Who knows if somebody out there will drink holiday punch this season from a bowl that ‘Ol Henry Ford won in his first car race in 1901.
-He never raced again.
+Who knows if somebody out there will drink holiday punch this season from this lost glass bowl.
+The bowl that ‘Ol Henry Ford won in his first car race in 1901.
+As I have noted, Ford never raced again.
 Apparently, he found the experience of traveling that fast “terrifying.”

 The Henry Ford Museum has a richly detailed history of this race and the car Ford build for it, which he named Sweepstakes: 1901 Ford Sweepstakes – The Race Car That Changed Everything.